uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 Table 1 shows the different calculation steps that were accelerated with GPUs in comparison to their CPU-only counterparts.
 For this case, the most significant speedup (~2.2x) is due to the eigensolver, which is expected since this is essentially the workhorse of DFT.

 Looking at the outcomes in Fig. 3, we observe an average **~2×** acceleration for CBTS and **~1.7×** for SiC‑Graphene, measured per SCF iteration at equal core/GPU counts.
-This is already a significant improvement in speedup considering these system sizes and may be improved further by,
+This is already a significant improvement in speedup considering these large system sizes and may be improved further by,

 - Building FHI-aims with a more recent version of the ELPA eigensolver that features more modern and efficient GPU optimizations.